The word ‘diversity’ is unclear until you place it in context: ‘Society and Culture’.

 Our goal is for the city, school districts, employers, and community partners to work together to build a more inclusive environment where newcomers feel accepted, succeed in the workplace, and make progress towards their personal settlement goals.

 This program is facilitated by KIS volunteer and diversity outreach coordinator who maintains an ongoing presence at Kamloops events and meetings, and meets with service providers promoting multicultural identity, respect and inclusion within the annual cycle of life in the city.
-An impactful program since each year we observe public institutions, community agencies and private enterprises begin to highlight their own aspects of social and cultural identity outwardly.
 People begin to realize the value of the cultural mosaic within our community and behaviours towards various ethnic groups inevitably shift to be more understanding, patient and empathetic.

 Our program spearheads events that highlight both international and Indigenous cultural perspectives, which is in line with our efforts to provide newcomers with a vision of Canada that includes Indigenous people.
 Relationships are cultivated with clients who became established members of the local multicultural community.
 Many local and regional partnerships originate from these community connections.